Get The Facts

 - Introduced in 1994, it was originally just £5 per person for short-haul flights, and £10 elsewhere.

-- In February 2013 PwC published major new research which found that significantly reducing or abolishing APD would result in a significant increase in the UK’s Gross Domestic Product and would result in the creation of tens of thousands of new jobs.
+- PwC has published research which found that significantly reducing or abolishing APD would result in a significant increase in the UK’s Gross Domestic Product and would result in the creation of tens of thousands of new jobs.
 It also found that reducing or abolishing APD would actually increase the revenues to the Treasury from other taxes so much that it would pay for itself – increasing the money flowing into the Exchequer.

 Unlike other modes of public transport in the UK, aviation doesn’t have to pay fuel duty.
 Doesn’t this put aviation at a competitive advantage?

 The aviation industry doesn’t enjoy the benefits that many other public modes of transport do, particularly in the form of subsidies.
-In 2011/12, for example, the rail industry was subsidised by nearly £4bn a year, with bus and coach companies subsidies amounting to £2.3bn.
+In 2012/13, for example, the rail industry was subsidised by over £5bn a year.
+What’s more, bus and coach companies’ subsidies amounted to £2.19bn in the same year.
 Bus operators also receive a range of other subsidies and grants that reduce their operational costs.
 If we look at the ferry industry, they are also exempt from fuel duty, but pay no passenger duty of any sort.
 APD simply adds to the cost of flying compared to other forms of transport.

 You say that APD is bad for families, bad for jobs and bad for growth, and that’s why countries such as Holland and Denmark have scrapped their tax.
 Yet there are some other European countries that still levy their own air passenger taxes.

-Only five other European countries levy a comparable tax (Austria, France, Germany, Ireland and Italy), none of which comes close to the cost of APD.
-A family of four travelling on a trip from the UK to China has to pay £332 in APD when they depart, compared to air passenger taxes of around £40 from France.
+Only four other European countries levy a comparable tax (Austria, France, Germany, and Italy), none of which comes close to the cost of APD (although please note that PwC analysis includes Greece, Sweden and Belgium as countries who levy a departure tax – as their definition differs from ours).
 At the start of 2013 Germany froze its air passenger tax after the German federal Government published a study on the economic effects of the tax, concluding that two million passengers didn’t travel in 2011 due to the higher air fares.
-If Germany is already experiencing the downsides of a tax they introduced just three years ago, it begs the question just how large the impact of the highest aviation tax in the world is on the UK’s economy.

 Air travel is a contributor to the UK’s greenhouse gas emissions, so isn’t APD one way for the aviation industry to pay for its environmental footprint?

-The industry is far from complacent about the environmental impact of aviation.
-The UK aviation industry recognises the contribution it makes to greenhouse gas emissions, and is continually implementing ways to improve operational efficiencies and aircraft and engine technology to limit its carbon footprint.
+The industry is far from complacent about the environmental impact of aviation and is continually implementing ways to improve operational efficiencies and aircraft and engine technology to limit its carbon footprint.
 However, aviation’s contribution to global carbon emissions should be put in context.
 If we grounded every UK flight it would cut global man-made CO2 emissions by 0.1%.
 All UK domestic and international aviation accounts for around 6% of UK CO2 emissions compared to 31.1% from power stations and 21.6% from road transport.
 What’s more, APD is not an environmental tax – something the Government has now made clear.
-Indeed, our high APD rates have the effect that inevitably some people are incentivized into taking connecting flights via European airports such as Amsterdam to avoid APD rather than fly direct – and this actually results in more emissions.
+Indeed, our high APD rates have the effect that inevitably some people are incentivized into taking connecting flights via European airports such as Amsterdam’s Schiphol to avoid APD rather than fly direct – and this actually results in more emissions.